2025 Arizona Cardinals season: Week 2: vs. Carolina Panthers

 Despite taking a 27–3 lead into the fourth quarter, the Cardinals had to fend off a late Panthers comeback.
 Defensive end Calais Campbell sealed the 27–22 victory with a game-ending sack on Panthers quarterback Bryce Young, allowing Arizona to hold on for the win.
+This would turn out to be the Cardinals’ only home win of the season.